troessner/troessner.github.io/README.md

 The Hitfox Group is a company builder and accelerator in the Berlin startup ecosystem.
 As senior software developer I was working on high load production services and new products.
 Furthermore I was involved in building team culture, recruiting and clean code guidelines.

+#### 2002 – 2013 / Freelance Software Developer

+A lot of freelancing in the Berlin startup eco system mostly working with dynamic languages like Ruby, Python and Javascript.

 ## [Education](#education)

 * I have a Bachelor of Science in Bioinformatics from the [Freie Universität Berlin](http://www.fu-berlin.de/en/index.html) in 2005.